 More than 90% of the nurse participants correctly answered four of the 13 items from the PNKAS-N about pain and pain assessment (Table 3).
 Questions often not answered correctly included: observable change in vital signs must be relied upon to verify a child’s/adolescent’s statement that he or she has severe pain (42%), children may sleep in spite of severe pain (55%), children overreport pain (58%), and children younger than eight years can report pain intensity (72%).

 Over half of the nurses reported their units had written guidelines for pediatric pain assessment (55%) or pediatric pain management (59%).
 About 84% of the nurses reported they used pain assessment tools for children and adolescents.
 The Visual Analog Scale (VAS) (51%) and the Face, Legs, Activity, Cry, Consolability Scale (FLACC) (24%) were reported as the most commonly used.
 However, we found that only 22% (31 of 138) of the nurses were observed using validated pain assessment tools with 19% (51 of 266) of the children.
 This was reduced to 9% (8 of 89) for children aged 0–5 years, and zero for children with cognitive impairment (Figure 1).
 The most commonly used tool was the Numeric Rating Scale (NRS) (23%; 31 of 136).
-One nurse used NRS on an eight-year-old child who were not able to answer due to cognitive impairment.
+One nurse used NRS on an eight-year-old child who was not able to answer due to cognitive impairment.
 The correct pain assessment tool for this child would have been Revised Face, Legs, Activity, Cry, Consolability Scale (r-FLACC).

 Nonpharmacological Pain Management